Students work in a pastry and baking class

 Diploma Program

 Pursue your culinary ambitions with an education that combines hands-on baking fundamentals in the kitchen classroom with management training at our Los Angeles campus and general education courses online on your own schedule.
-Our new hybrid associate degree program features the Institute of Culinary Education's reputable pastry & baking career training, instructor expertise, convenient class schedules and established network in the industry.
-You'll get hands-on training in professionally equipped kitchens with quality ingredients, have access to the learning resource center on campus, and experience real-world work at a food business on an externship.
+Our new hybrid associate degree program features the Institute of Culinary Education's reputable pastry arts & baking arts career training, instructor expertise, convenient class schedules and established network in the industry.
+You'll get hands-on training in professionally equipped kitchens with quality ingredients, have access to the learning resource center on campus, and gain real-world experience through an off-site industry externship.

 Our program consists of Pastry & Baking Arts, Restaurant & Culinary Management and applied general education courses.